pogzie/scylla-ansible-sample/README.md

 # Todo
 - Fix the serialized run.
 For some reason if 1 isnt ready 2 and 3 gets stuck in limbo.
 - Fix adding of repo.
 Use the built in function.
-- Fix waiting for init so nodetool can be run.
-An alternative would be to issue an Ansible wait til the desired ports are available https://docs.ansible.com/ansible/latest/collections/ansible/builtin/wait_for_module.html
+- Waiting for service and ports works fine but nodetool fails or reports incorrect number of nodes if not finished joining.
+Reassess just blazing through everything and waiting for nodetool to report the correct value.
 - Take one step up the deployment to completely automate the process of provisioning.
 - Provision 3 or more nodes via Ansible by only using the desired ISO in ESXi or vSphere.
 Use built in Ansible functions for this.
 - Add a retry on checking the status in the event it doesnt start properly.